What are YouTube and video sharing sites?

 Over the years the way of producing and consuming content has changed a lot, mostly when it comes to the internet.
-Along with text and image sharing, video sharing is a reality.
-And that’s where the video sharing sites appear.
+Along with text and image sharing, video sharing is a necessity.

 Why do attorneys and law firms use video sharing sites?

-The statistics of video sharing sites are impressive.
-Youtube is the second largest when it comes to search engines, the number of visits, and also social media platforms.
-Besides that, it has more views than Facebook and Netflix combined.
-According to Pew Research, 73% of adults in the U.S. use youtube.
+YouTube is the second largest when ranked against other search engines, the number of visits, and also social media platforms.
+The data show that YouTube has more views than Facebook and Netflix combined.
+Pew Research found that 73% of adults in the U.S. use YouTube.

-Creating strategic content that people are looking for help attorneys to stand out.
-When a video is about a user’s interest it increases 3 times the chances of he watching it, rather than if it has a famous actor in it.
+Creating strategic content that people are looking for helps attorneys to stand out.
+When a video is about a user’s interest it increases by 3 times the chances of them watching it, rather than if it has a famous actor in it.
 People are keen on consuming good content that helps them.

 How specific should the video content be?